TwiN/gatus/README.md

 Only the placeholders `[CONNECTED]`, `[IP]` and `[RESPONSE_TIME]` are supported for endpoints of type ICMP.
 You can specify a domain prefixed by `icmp://`, or an IP address prefixed by `icmp://`.

+If you run Gatus on Linux, please read the Linux section on https://github.com/prometheus-community/pro-bing#linux if you encounter any problems.

 ### Monitoring an endpoint using DNS queries
 Defining a `dns` configuration in an endpoint will automatically mark said endpoint as an endpoint of type DNS: